 The Compensation Committee evaluates the performance of the Chief Executive Officer and other executive officers and reviews and approves their compensation.
 Messrs.
-Domenik, Grooms and Jackson (chairman) currently serve as members of the Compensation Committee.
+Jackson (chairman), Domenik and Grooms currently serve as members of the Compensation Committee.
+Each member of the Compensation Committee is an independent director within the meaning of applicable Nasdaq and SEC rules.
 The processes and procedures for the review and approval of executive compensation are described in the Compensation Discussion and Analysis section of this Proxy Statement.
 In addition, the Compensation Committee has responsibility for recommending to the Board the level and form of compensation and benefits for directors.
 It also administers the Company's incentive compensation plans and is responsible for setting the compensation and benefits for the Company's executives.
 Additionally, the Compensation Committee is responsible for executive officer development and retention and corporate succession plans for the Chief Executive Officer.
 A copy of the Charter of the Compensation Committee is posted in the Corporate Governance section on the Investors tab of the Company's website (www.emcore.com).
-The Compensation Committee met five (5) times during fiscal 2021.
+The Compensation Committee met five (5) times during fiscal 2022.